openstack/keystone-specs/api/v3/identity-api-v3.rst

         }
     }

-If additional information about the project's heirarchy is required, this API has two query parameters.
+If additional information about the project's hierarchy is required, this API has two query parameters.

 ::